bustad/bustad.github.io.lab/_posts/2021-07-10-understanding-how-music-works.markdown

 # Analyzing musical passages

-The best method I know of at the moment of analyzing musical passage is to record the music through Audacity's WASAPI Loopback functionality, analyze the recording using Sonic Visualiser and a few plug-ins, and make notes (both textual and musical) using Steinberg's free Dorico SE software.
+The best method I know of at the moment of analyzing a musical passage is to record the music through Audacity's WASAPI loopback functionality, analyze the recording using Sonic Visualiser and a few plug-ins, and make notes (both textual and musical) using Steinberg's free Dorico SE software.

 <img style="width:100%; height:auto;" src="/bustad.github.io.lab/img/posts/audacity4.png" alt="Screenshot">